Forty-Bot/linux-checklist/README.md

 	In the GUI set Update Manager->Settings->Updates->Check for updates:->Daily.

 1. Secure ports
-	1. `sudo ss -ln`
+	1. `sudo netstat -ntulp`
-	1. If a port has `127.0.0.1:$port` in its line, that means it's connected to loopback and isn't exposed.
+	4. If a port has `127.0.0.1:$port` in its line, that means it's connected to loopback and isn't exposed.
 Otherwise, there should only be ports which are specified in the readme open (but there probably will be tons more).
-	1. For each open port which should be closed:
+	5. For each open port which should be closed:
-		1. `sudo lsof -i :$port`
 		1. Copy the program which is listening on the port.
 		`whereis $program`
 		1. Copy where the program is (if there is more than one location, just copy the first one).